-1. Approval at the Deputy Assistant Secretary Level
+1. Approval at the Division Director Level

-The following restrictive procedure requires the prior written approval of the Deputy Assistant Secretary:
+The following two (2) restrictive procedures require the prior written approval of the Division Director:

+- a.
+Exclusionary time out room.
+This means placing a child/youth alone in an unlocked room in which no reinforcement is available and from which the child/youth is prevented from leaving.
+Time out rooms must meet federal ICF/ID regulations and guidelines.
+Providers must also adhere to DLR WAC 388-148-0487. - b.
 Use of ongoing video monitoring for medical necessity for more than six (6) months in a licensed residential setting.
-See Section 2.f below for complete requirements.

-2. Approval at the Regional Administrator Level
+See Section 2.f below for complete requirements. - 2.
+Approval at the Regional Administrator Level

-The following restrictive procedures require the prior written approval of the DDA Regional Administrator:
+The following restrictive procedures require the prior written approval of the DDD Regional Administrator:

 - a.
 Controlling food consumption for children and youth who have behavioral issues related to unrestricted access to food (such as stealing food, running away to get food, being assaultive when denied food, etc.): - 1.
-When a long-term threat exists to the child/youth's health, as determined in writing by a physician, such as the need for a specialized diet (see also Chapter 388-148 and 388-145 WAC). - 2.
+When a long-term threat exists to the child/youth's health, as determined in writing by a physician, such as the need for a specialized diet (see also WAC 388-148-0380); or - 2.
 When a short term threat exists, such as eating raw meat, uncontrolled intake of water, etc. - 3.
-An ETP is required whenever a client's food or kitchen is locked up and not accessible to the client.
+An ETP is required whenever a client's food or kitchen is locked up and not accessible to the client without staff assistance.